metabase/metabase/docs/embedding/sdk/quickstart.md

 java -jar metabase.jar
 ```

+By default, Metabase will run at `http://localhost:3000`.

-If you get stuck, check out our [installation docs](../../installation-and-operation/installing-metabase.md)
+If you get stuck, check out our [installation docs](../../installation-and-operation/installing-metabase.md).

 ## Activate your license